Anchorage | Turnagain | Spenard | Elmendorf AFB

 Teeth Extraction Overview

 A damaged or infected tooth will never repair itself.
-The sooner a patient has the dental problem cared for, the less chance there is for an infection to spread to other areas in the mouth or for additional damage to be done.
+The sooner a patient has the dental problem cared for, the less chance there is for an infection to spread to other areas in the mouth, other areas in the body or for additional damage to be done.
 Listed below are the most common reasons for a tooth extraction.
 Also, described below are the two methods used for the removal of teeth.

 A tooth extraction cost will vary depending on the amount of dental work involved, the location of the tooth in the mouth, and if there are any additional medical considerations, such as heart problems, that may require additional care.
-The majority of dental insurance plans will include coverage for most, or all, of a tooth extraction cost.
-Gregorin Dental cares about the dental health of each patient and offers CareCredit financing options.
-Gregorin Dental serves patients throughout the greater Anchorage area and an appointment can be scheduled by calling 907-333-5522.
+Gregorin Dental serves patients throughout the greater Anchorage area and an appointment can be scheduled by calling

 Reasons for Teeth Extraction